SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ![Figure: The continuum from pure scripted to full exploratory testing](continuum.jpg)

-A purely scripted approach is favoured by the factory school of testing, where scripts are created in advance based on the requirements documentation and are then executed against the software later, potentially by someone different than the author.
+A purely scripted approach is favoured by the "factory" school of testing, where scripts are created in advance based on the requirements documentation and are then executed against the software later, potentially by someone different than the author.
 The idea here is that everything can be known in advance and coverage is known and guaranteed via the prescriptive steps in the test case.
 This approach is obviously very rigid and does not account well for when unexpected things happen during execution of the script or for the fact that different testers will execute the exact same steps differently (breaking the so-called benefit of "reproducibility" in purely scripted testing).

 Scripts can be made more vague, by specifying the tests in a step-by-step fashion but leaving out any detail that does not absolutely need to be specified (one way to do this is to omit the "Expected Results" for each step, thereby making the tester think more about whether what they see is what they realistically expect to see).
 You can then consider a more improvised approach in which you still have scripts, but **actively encourage deviation from them**.